WesleyBryie/ChumBucket/wiki/megathread/movies_and_tv.md

 ### ► **Private Torrent Trackers**

 [Introduction to private trackers](https://www.reddit.com/r/Piracy/wiki/guides/private_trackers)

+* [Nebulance (NBL)](https://nebulance.io/) - Very good alternative to BTN and easy to join.
+Great for finding/requesting old, unpopular, obscure shows.
+NBL can be joined through MAM.
+You are eligible the moment you become PU, which is 1 month.

 * [Filelist](https://filelist.io/) - One of the largest general private trackers.
 Romanian tracker, but media content will typically include dual language audio (English and Romanian).
 The tracker might be smaller compared to IPT but the quality control is better, especially for movies and TV shows.
 You will be able to find high quality encodes from PTP and BTN which you might not find on IPT.
 Can be joined through MAM with a 5 months old account